seaweedfs/seaweedfs/README.md

 | SeaweedFS Filer| Linearly Scalable, Customizable | O(1) disk seek   | FUSE   | Yes      | Yes                       |
 | GlusterFS      | hashing          |                  | FUSE, NFS          |          |                           |
 | Ceph           | hashing + rules  |                  | FUSE               | Yes      |                           |

-* SeaweedFS optimizes for small files, ensuring O(1) disk seek operation, and can also handle large files.
-* SeaweedFS Filer metadata store can be any well-known and proven data stores, e.g., Cassandra, Redis, MySql, PostGres, etc, and is easy to customized.
-* SeaweedFS Volume server also communicate directly with clients via HTTP.
-* SeaweedFS statically assign a volume id for a file.
-This volume id lookup can be cached.

 ### Compared to GlusterFS ###